Rashid Khan to captain Afghanistan in T20Is | Sports-Games

 - India

-Star leg-spinner Rashid Khan was appointed captain of Afghanistan's T20 team keeping the ICC T20 World Cup scheduled to be held in UAE from October 17 to November 14 in mind.
+Star leg-spinner Rashid Khan was on Tuesday appointed captain of Afghanistan's T20 team by the country's cricket board keeping in mind the shortest format World Cup to be held in UAE from October 17 to November 14.

 Left-handed batsman Najibullah Zadran was appointed as the vice-captain of the team.